 Corporate law does not treat directors as shareholders' agents but as something quite different: independent hierarchs who are charged not with serving shareholders' interests alone, but with serving the interests of the legal entity known as the "corporation."
-The interests of the corporation, in turn, can be understood as a joint welfare function of all the individuals who make firm-specific investments and agree to participate in the extracontractual, internal mediation process within the firm."
+The interests of the corporation, in turn, can be understood as a joint welfare function of all the individuals who make firm-specific investments and agree to participate in the extracontractual, internal mediation process within the firm.

-20 Del.
-Code Ann.
-Tit.
+23. See DEL.
+CODE ANN. tit.
 8, § 211(b) (2016) (establishing stockholder right to elect directors).

-21 Id. § 251(c) (requiring stockholder vote for mergers); id. § 271 (requiring stockholder vote for sale of all or substantially all assets).
+24. See id. § 251(c) (requiring stockholder vote for mergers); id. § 271 (requiring stockholder vote for sale of all or substantially all assets).

-22 Id. § 327 (creating stockholder right to initiate a suit on behalf of a corporation).
+25. See id. § 327 (creating stockholder right to initiate a suit on behalf of a corporation).